What's considered an effective rewards strategy has evolved in recent years.

 Building a Dashboard

-Maintaining a full workforce in the health care industry is difficult even in the best of times.
-And due to the pandemic, the past few years have not been the best of times.
+Maintaining a strong workforce in health care is difficult even in the best of times.
+Due to the pandemic, the past few years have not been the best of times.

 For Paul Dann, executive director of NFI North Inc., a nonprofit health care agency based in Contoocook, N.H., meeting that challenge meant determining why people were quitting—and finding ways to address those issues.